 A detailed account of the programme is available here (PDF 274 KB).

 The Longitudinal Interprofessional Study: Ben Darlow, Eileen McKinlay, Lesley Gray, Peter Gallagher, Christine Wilson, and Sue Pullon

 The LIP Study is exploring health professionals' attitudes and skills related to collaborative team work and how these change over their final year of training and first three years of professional practice.
 It includes practitioners from the disciplines of Dentistry, Dietetics, Medicine, Nursing, Occupational Therapy, Pharmacy, and Physiotherapy.
-In 2016, the study was in its second year.
+In 2017, the study was in its third year.